Docs - Data Management

 After clicking the copy button, give it 5-10 seconds to start.
 The status messages will display as the copy operation begins.

-CLI Copy Command #
+CLI Copy Command (Docker) #

 You can use the CLI copy command to copy from/to directories on a remote instance and your local machine, or to copy data between two remote instances.
 The copy command uses rsync and is generally fast and efficient, subject to single link upload/download constraints.